BP148 - Bachelor of Applied Science (Medical Radiations) (Radiation Therapy)

 Welcome to the Queer Department!
 The Queer Department exists to represent, advocate for and empower RMIT students who identify as gay, lesbian, bisexual, transgender or intersex, and those who are curious about or questioning their sexuality.

 Melbourne is serviced by a well-developed network of trams, buses, trains and airports.
-Find out more about transport.
+For information on Transport visitour website.

 The Welfare department is here to support you through issues you may face during your time as a student.
 This may include personal issues such as financial hardship or health care whilst also considering the broader government policies around higher education and student welfare.